opnfv/vineperf/docs/testing/user/userguide/yardstick.rst

 Section option
 ~~~~~~~~~~~~~~

-Section **option** defines details of vswitchperf test scenario.
+Section **option** defines details of ViNePerf test scenario.
 Lot of options
-are identical to the vswitchperf parameters passed through ``--test-params``
+are identical to the ViNePerf parameters passed through ``--test-params``
 argument.
 Following options are supported:

 - **frame_size** - a packet size for which test should be executed;
   Multiple packet sizes can be tested by modification of Sequence runner
   section inside YAML definition.
 Default: '64'
-- **conf_file** - sets path to the vswitchperf configuration file, which will be
+- **conf_file** - sets path to the ViNePerf configuration file, which will be
   uploaded to VM; Default: '~/vsperf-yardstick.conf'
 - **setup_script** - sets path to the setup script, which will be executed
   during setup and teardown phases